According to National Association of Colleges and Employers 2018 Internship & Co-op Survey:

-- Co-op hiring is also expected to see greater gains as employers anticipate hiring 6.3 percent more co-ops in 2017 than they did in 2016.
+- Internship Hiring and Wages Both Up in 2018 Co-op hiring is also expected to see greater gains as employers anticipate hiring 1.7 percent more co-ops in 2018 than they did in 2017.

 - The most widely used and most important criteria that employers use to select the target schools at which they recruit interns and co-ops are the location of the school, the majors offered, the perceived quality of their programs, and the employer’s past recruiting experience with a particular school.